 Ask Yourself If It’s Worth It

 By trying to satisfy your desire to sync these two programs you ultimately push all the data into QuickBooks.
 The only thing you accomplish is gathering data to create a report you could have more accurately run in Shopify without the mess in QuickBooks.
-Ask yourself if you really need all the detail in QuickBooks when it’s all available in detail form in Shopify and maybe we can start to talk you off the ledge.
+Ask yourself if you really need all the detail in QuickBooks when it’s all available in detail form in Shopify, and maybe we can start to talk you off the ledge.

 What you can do instead if you are using both Shopify and QuickBooks Online is leave them be.
 Some things are good separate.
 Say no to a Shopify and QuickBooks Integration.
-Maybe you decide you want to go to the zoo and instead of jumping in with the angry lion you stand behind the bars and watch it from a distance.
+Maybe you decide you want to go to the zoo and instead of jumping in with the angry lion, you stand behind the bars and watch it from a distance.
 This is safer and smarter.

 There are better ways to get sales data into QuickBooks besides a sync.
 Yes, you need to have all your financial information complete in QuickBooks but you have other, better, less messy options available to you.
 One of the best ways to get the information you need from Shopify into Quickbooks is A2X.
 A2X is an awesome solution that summarizes the sales information from Shopify and then brings it into QuickBooks.